wesleydeal/deal.digital/content/sample.md

 <title>Hello, world!</title>
 <main>
 	<h1>Hello, world.</h1>
-	<p>This is a complete sample document within my sample document.
+	<p>This is a complete sample HTML document within my sample document.
 A meta sample, so to speak.
-And it has a rather wide line of text.
+And it has a rather ~w~i~d~e~ line of text.
+A line of text that might compress the size of the left sidebar if you're on a wide enough screen.
+Actually, that may be a bit of a bug.
+The line of text in question, the one you're currently reading, is so wide that even on a 4k monitor set to 96 DPI, you should still have to scroll just a little bit in order to see the whole thing.
 </main>
 ```